(WAR against JAPAN, 1942-45 – continued)

 WAR against JAPAN, 1942-45 (4 of 8)

-In early May, U.S. forces landed at Attu in the Aleutian Islands.
-Bitter fighting there lasted through the month, ending with defeat for the Japanese.
-And the Japanese thought it best to evacuate their 5,000 troops from Kiska, and did so in July.
+In early May, US forces landed at Attu in the Aleutian Islands.
+Bitter fighting there lasted through the month, ending in defeat for the Japanese.
+In July, the Japanese thought it best to evacuate their 5,000 troops from Kiska.

-In November, U.S., Australian and New Zealand forces landed at Bougainville, an island just north of the Solomons.
+In November, US, Australian and New Zealand forces landed at Bougainville, an island just north of the Solomons.
 And in the Gilbert Islands troops were landed at Makin and the more heavily defended coral atoll, Tarawa.
-These amphibious landings in the Gilberts were supported by a huge armada of ships now possible as a result of both U.S. production and a drop in Germany's threat in the Atlantic.
+These amphibious landings in the Gilberts were supported by a huge armada of ships now possible as a result of both US production and a drop in Germany's threat in the Atlantic.
 On Tarawa 1,300 Marines were killed and over 2,000 wounded overcoming a force of around 4,500 Japanese.
-And from the battle at Tarawa, lessons in technique were learned that were applied in a drive north against the Japanese in the Marshall Islands, where air and naval bombardments made landings easier.
+Lessons in technique were learned from the Battle of Tarawa that were applied in a drive north against the Japanese in the Marshall Islands, where air and naval bombardments made landings easier.

-For the public, the Japanese government was exaggerating its military successes and minimizing its defeats, leaving the Japanese people believing that their nation was winning the war.
-But the public was becoming suspicious that all was not going well, and the government, sensing it was in trouble, sought a deeper spirituality from the people.
+For the public, the Japanese government was exaggerating its military successes and minimizing its defeats, leaving the Japanese nation believing that their nation was winning the war.
+But the public was becoming suspicious.
+And, sensing trouble, the government began seeking a deeper spirituality from the people.

 Meanwhile, Tojo's critic, Seigo Nakano, remained under house arrest.
 Pursuing a different kind of spirituality, on October 27 he committed ritual suicide.